philippebaron4152/APC523-Final-Project/lammps/doc/src/kspace_style.rst

 <Build_package>` page for more info.

-For MSM, a simulation must be 3d and one can use any combination of periodic, non-periodic, but not shrink-wrapped boundaries (specified using the :doc:`boundary <boundary>` command).
+For MSM, a simulation must be 3d and one can use any combination of periodic, non-periodic, or shrink-wrapped boundaries (specified using the :doc:`boundary <boundary>` command).

 For Ewald and PPPM, a simulation must be 3d and periodic in all dimensions.
 The only exception is if the slab option is set with